 You consider yourself as someone who has a green thumb.
 Whenever you’re at home, you always find time to tend to your plants.
 You think this is a great way of relieving yourself from stress while taking care of the environment.
 You also make use of your plants as some of these are fruits and vegetables.
 In a nutshell, you love spending time in your garden.
 But you fear all of this will be gone once you move to an apartment in the city.
 You think that since the space in your apartment is limited, you can no longer have a garden – but you’re wrong.
 There are actually many ways on how you can still have a garden in your apartment.
 To help you out with that one, consider the tips below:

-2.)
-Choose a place with adequate sunlight: Determine which area in your apartment has sunlight and place your plants there.
-If you have plants which don’t require too much sunlight, make sure to move these during the day.
+Determine which area in your apartment has sunlight and place your plants there.
+You may have plants which don’t require too much sunlight, make sure to move these during the day.
 If your apartment doesn’t get hit by sunlight at all, opt to use natural light bulbs.
 If you’re leaning to do the latter, you should consider the distance of these natural light bulbs to your plants.
 You don’t want to place these lights too near or too far as this can also have adverse effects to your plants in the long run.

 Going Green Matters